FrancisJPK/Java-Test-Engine/README.md

 #collision detection is a thing to fix in the engine.
 i don't remember why i did so many unnecessary checkings but it is doing the job

-#maps are generated, adding a map loader would be fun
+#maps are generated.
+Adding a map loader would be fun

 #i'm going to add "engine stats" in the near future, for example: player pos; amount of loaded objects; etc.